Shoulder injury claims are one of the more common types of accident claim our personal injury solicitors deal with.

 The second aspect is the monetary losses that you had to incur by way of medical treatment as well as loss of earnings because of having to stay away from work.

-- The compensation payout amount for minor shoulder soft tissue injuries that heal almost completely within 3 months would range from a few hundred pounds to £1,860.
+- The shoulder injury compensation payout for minor shoulder soft tissue injuries that heal almost completely within 3 months would range from a few hundred pounds to £1,860.

 - Compensation amount for a frozen shoulder that lasts no more than 2 years, ranges from about £6,000 to £9,700.

 - For dislocations, fractures, injured nerves and other serious shoulder injuries that affect you in the long-term, you may be awarded average compensation in the range of £9,700 to £36,600.

 * The amounts shown above are average shoulder injury compensation amounts.
 The compensation you might actually receive may vary based on the merits of your specific injury.